Finn Wolfhard

-Finn Micheal Wolfhard (born December 23, 2002) is a Canadian actor and musician, known for playing the role of Mike Wheeler in the Netflix series Stranger Things (2016–present).
-He also played the roles of Richie Tozier in the horror film It (2017) and its sequel It: Chapter Two (2019), and has starred in the supernatural film Ghostbusters: Afterlife (2021).
+Finn Michael Wolfhard (born December 23, 2002) is a Canadian actor, musician, and film director.
+He is known for playing Mike Wheeler on the Netflix series Stranger Things (2016–present).
+He also played Richie Tozier in the horror film It (2017) and its sequel It Chapter Two (2019), and Trevor Spengler in the supernatural comedy Ghostbusters: Afterlife (2021) and its sequel Ghostbusters: Frozen Empire (2024).

-As a musician, Wolfhard was the lead vocalist and guitarist for the rock band Calpurnia and since 2020, he is a member of The Aubreys.
-Wolfhard has since made his directorial debut with the comedy short film Night Shifts (2020).
+Wolfhard has also directed the comedy short film Night Shifts (2020) as well as the feature Hell of a Summer (2023).
+As a musician, he was the lead vocalist and guitarist for the rock band Calpurnia, and has been a member of The Aubreys since 2020.

 Early life

-Finn Micheal Wolfhard was born on December 23, 2002 in Vancouver, British Columbia, Canada, to a family of French, German, and Jewish descent.
+Wolfhard was born on December 23, 2002, in Vancouver, British Columbia, to a family of French and German descent with Jewish heritage.
 He attended Catholic school.
-His father, Eric Wolfhard, is a researcher on aboriginal land claims.
+His father, Eric Wolfhard, is a researcher on Indigenous land claims in Canada.
 He has an older brother, actor Nick Wolfhard.